Rule Change: Open

 On 28 August 2025, the Australian Energy Market Commission (AEMC or Commission) published a directions paper in response to a rule change request from the Chair of the Energy Senior Officials and the Victorian Minister for Energy and Resources (the proponents) to amend the National Gas Rules (NGR).
 The rule change requested the implementation of a reliability standard and related reliability tools for the East Coast Gas System (ECGS).

-The directions paper shares the Commission’s current thinking on the issues raised in the rule change request so we can test high-level solutions with industry, governments, market bodies and consumers ahead of a draft rule determination.
+The directions paper shared the Commission’s thinking on the issues raised in the rule change request and tested high-level solutions with industry, governments, market bodies and consumers ahead of a draft rule determination.

-This paper considers the overarching problem presented in the rule change request through an operational, investment and planning lens.
+This paper considered the overarching problem presented in the rule change request through an operational, investment and planning lens.

-We are seeking feedback on the following proposed solutions:
+We sought feedback on the following proposed solutions:

 - The introduction of a tiered risk or threat signalling framework with the levels informed by a probabilistic metric - such as the likelihood of shortfalls or demand exceedance.
 This would replace and enhance the current ‘flat’ (i.e., non-tiered) system and help the Australian Energy Market Operator (AEMO) and market participants respond more efficiently to reliability and supply adequacy (RSA) risks or threats.